WSO2: Products

 WSO2 products are released under the Apache License Version 2.
 Like the Apache project itself, WSO2 follows open development principles and publishes architecture and development discussions.

+Early development

+WSO2's first product was code-named Tungsten and was meant for the development of web applications.
+Tungsten was followed by WSO2 Titanium, which later became WSO2 Enterprise Service Bus (ESB).

+In February 2009, WSO2 introduced the WSO2 Carbon componentized framework based on the Open Source Gateway Initiative (OSGi), designed to serve as the basis for all WSO2 software products.
+Version 5.3.0 of the open-source WSO2 Carbon Kernel was released in December 2022 and updated in January 2023.

+Current offerings

-WSO2 offers a platform of middleware products for agile integration, application programming interface (API) management, identity and access management, and smart analytics.
+WSO2 offers a platform of middleware products for agile integration, application programming interface (API) management, and identity and access management.